ta0kira/zeolite/README.md

 Zeolite is a statically-typed, general-purpose programming language.
 The type system revolves around defining objects and their usage patterns.

-Zeolite prioritizes making code written with it simple to understand for readers who didn't write the original code.
-This is done by limiting flexibility in some places and increasing it in others.
+Zeolite prioritizes making it easy to write maintainable and understandable code.
+This is done by rethinking standard language idioms and limiting flexibility in some places while increasing it in others.
 In particular, emphasis is placed on the user's experience when troubleshooting code that is *incorrect*.

-The design of the type system and the language itself is influenced by positive and negative experiences with Java, C++, Haskell, Python, and Go, with collaborative development, and with various systems of code-quality enforcement.
+The design of the type system and the language itself is influenced by positive and negative experiences with Java, C++, Haskell, Python, Ruby, and Go, with collaborative development, and with various systems of code-quality enforcement.

 Due to the way GitHub renders embedded HTML, the colors might not show up in the